Back Pain · Program · Freedom

 Home to start, gym to build

-Weeks 1–3 (Repair) need only a floor — no equipment.
-From week 4, Rebuild & Perform are gym-based: dumbbells, a bench and a few basic machines required.
+Weeks 1–3 need only a floor, no equipment.
+From week 4, Rebuild & Perform move into the gym: dumbbells, a bench, a few basic machines.

 Built-in progression